papulke/face-of-art/README.md

 ### Training

-To train fusion network you need to run main_fusion.py (or main_primary.py for primary network).
+To train fusion network you need to run main_fusion.py

 You can add the following flags: